-Usually experienced photographer can instinctively glorify these things regardless of colors, but beginners who want to work predominantly in black and white will need assistance and lots of practice to perfect their creation.
+Usually, experienced photographers can instinctively glorify these things regardless of colors, but beginners who want to work predominantly in black and white will need assistance and lots of practice to perfect their creation.

-Remember not all subject tend to work well with black and white as it emphasizes the textures, quality of light and expressions.
+Remember, not all subjects tend to work well with black and white as it emphasizes the textures, quality of light, and expressions.
 It works great for landscapes and portraits but might not be a good option for other subjects.

-Naturally, you should start off by experimenting on these two because they make it easier for you to grasp on and experience and experience better results which prevent you from getting disheartened.
+Naturally, you should start by experimenting with these two because they make it easier for you to grasp on and experience and experience better results, which prevent you from getting disheartened.

 The perfect contrast

 This a significant cornerstone because it means a lot in the monochrome photograph.
-You would be thinking that it is easy to get a perfect contrast when there just two colors to deal with, but it’s the total opposite.
-To achieve a smooth gradation of tone and to contrasting the deepest black, with the purest white and moving along with all the shades of gray in between requires skill and effort.
+You would think that it is easy to get a perfect contrast when there just two colors to deal with, but it’s the total opposite.
+To achieve a smooth gradation of tone and to contrasting the deepest black, with the purest white and moving along with all the shades of gray in between, requires skill and effort.

-You must have looked at black and white images, and still find a vast variety of color hues.
+You must have looked at black and white images and still find a wide variety of color hues.
 This varying tones with perfect amalgamation are the beauty of contrast.
 Each varying colors complement the whole image and guarantee a good tonal range.
-To master this you have to grasp the concept of contrast.
+To master this, you have to grasp the concept of contrast.

 It is better to avoid high contrast lighting while conducting monochrome photography because you need to create a perfect balance to generate a full tonal range.
 So go for a balanced contrast ratio rather than high contrast lighting as it produces better results.

 To get a picture with perfect contrast, you begin to post-process your image file; you need to keep an eye on the Histogram.
 The edits can lead to the Histogram to developing “cuts,” which causes the image to drop tones.
 The more the number of cuts displayed on the Histogram displays, the less tonal range and contrast will be displayed on your final image.